jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 ### Experiment

-In each piece I tied a different bend, which I greased before pulling it tight.
+In each line I tied a different bend, which I greased before pulling it tight.
 I then hung the resulting loop on a hook and suspended a bag from it.
 I filled the bag with rocks till the fishing line either broke or slipped to a completely untied state.
 I then repeated the experiment and recorded the average mass of the bag of rocks that had caused the knot to fail.